The Lawn You Long For

 Lawns need to be fed as well as watered, but the diet must be strict.
 Overfertilizing can be as harmful as overwatering.
 Too much fertilizer leaves plants weak and top-heavy, making them perfect targets for disease and insects.
 Fertilize only if a soil test reveals a deficiency.
 Otherwise, if you must give your lawn a snack, it makes sense to fertilize only during growth spurts in the spring and fall.

-The type of fertilizer you choose and when you apply it depend on the type of grass.
+The type of fertilizer you choose and when you apply it depends on the type of grass.
 Most commercial fertilizers are a combination of nitrogen, phosphorus, and potassium.
 Of these ingredients, the most important for grass is nitrogen, which promotes leaf growth and good color.
-You already have an excellent source of nitrogen grass clippings.
+Organic lawn fertilizers, typically composted manure, release nutrients slowly to improve soil and feed the grass.
+Choose low-phosphorous fertilizer and remove any stray product from paved surfaces to protect groundwater pollution.
+You already have an excellent source of nitrogen in grass clippings.
 Leaving clippings on the lawn is a cheap, easy way to fertilize.

 Despite your best efforts to keep your lawn well fed and healthy, it still may fall victim to weeds.
 Any weed can be removed by hand, but if you don't get the whole plant, you'll find yourself bending and pulling again and again.
 Weeds over a large area may demand a chemical solution.